insaneinside/symtern/README.md

 ## API Stability

-This library's API has not yet been stabilized; specifically, there are compromises to be considered with respect to safety and complexity:
+This library's API has not yet been stabilized; specifically, there are compromises to be considered with respect to safety and complexity.
+Some of these issues are discussed in [src/traits.rs](src/traits.rs).

-  * Should we require interners to outlive the symbols they produce?
-This can be accomplished using interior mutability (the interner implemented in the library's `short` module does this), but doing so complicates the implementation.

-  * Is it desirable to support

 ## Contributing